Andrew Hickenlooper

-Personal life
+Early life

 Hickenlooper was born in the village of Hudson, Ohio, the son of Abigail (Cox) and Andrew Hickenlooper.
 He attended Woodward College and Xavier College.
 When he was nineteen, he entered the office of A. W. Gilbert, then the city surveyor of Cincinnati, and thoroughly mastered the duties of the position.
 Three years later, he became the city surveyor himself.
 After spending two years in this position, the Civil War broke out.
-He was married to Maria Lloyd Smith and had two children.

-Civil War career
+Military career

 Although he was only twenty-four, he recruited what was known as Hickenlooper's Battery or the 5th Ohio Independent Battery, and joined Maj.
 Gen. John C. Fremont at Jefferson City, Missouri.
 In 1862, his battery was made a part of the Army of the Tennessee and took a distinguished part in the Battle of Shiloh.
 Hickenlooper managed to save four of his six guns after the initial Confederate attack.
 He later defended the famous Hornet's Nest in support of Benjamin M. Prentiss's division.
 For gallantry at Shiloh, he became commandant of artillery in Thomas J. McKean's division and later chief of staff of the XVII Corps.

 During the Vicksburg Campaign, Brig.
 Gen. James McPherson wrote to Secretary of War Edwin Stanton that, as Hickenlooper's further promotion in the line of the artillery service was impossible, that he be given special consideration for promotion.
 Hickenlooper served through the Atlanta campaign as an engineer with distinguished honor and participated in Sherman's March to the Sea, and the advance through the Carolinas.
 He was endorsed for brigadier general by Generals William Sherman, Oliver O. Howard, and Ulysses S. Grant.
 On January 13, 1866 President Andrew Johnson nominated Hickenlooper for appointment to the grade of brevet brigadier general of volunteers, to rank from March 13, 1865, and the United States Senate confirmed the appointment on March 12, 1866.